First Input Delay (FID) is a performance indicator that measures the time between a user’s input and the screen responding to that input.

 2. Google Analytics is a free service that can be used to collect data about website traffic, including FID data.
 As of this writing, the latest version of Google Analytics is v4 and it can be used on any website that uses HTML5, CSS3, and JavaScript.

-3. Google’s Core Web Vitals Metric is an analytics platform developed by Google for developers (or anyone else) who want a simple way to gather data about their page performance without having to write code or learn complex analytics tools like Google Analytics or Flurry.
-It has some limitations compared with other analytics platforms but it’s free and easy to set up, so it might be worth giving it a try if you need something simple but effective.
-You can see your Core Web Vitals score in your Google Search Console reports under the ‘Performance’ section.
+3. Google’s Core Web Vitals are a set of metrics developed by Google for developers (or anyone else) who want a simple way to gather insights about their page performance without having to write code or learn complex analytics tools like Google Analytics or Flurry.
+It has some limitations compared with other platforms but it’s free and easy to set up, so it might be worth giving it a try if you need something simple but effective.
+You can see your Core Web Vitals score in your Google Search Console reports under the ‘Experience’ section.

 1. Reduce the size of your images: Small images, as well as images that aren’t necessary for the content, can add unnecessary weight to your page.
 Images account for about 60% of the data transferred, so if you can reduce the size of your images without losing quality, you can reduce your page size and speed up your page.